How to Lock Off Belay Device

 Extra trick: Figure-8 can be locked off much faster by flipping the loose end of the rope over the device as seen in the picture on the right.
 Be careful however, if you do a lot of jumping or big swings, this can come undone.

 Warning!
 The information provided on this page may be incomplete, inaccurate or outright incorrect.
 Use your own judgment when using the information provided here.
-Please, read the full disclaimer.Explore posts in the same categories: climbing tutorials, knots
+Please, read the full disclaimer.climbing tutorials, knots